-Is Mint Mobile or T-Mobile a better fit for you?
+Mint Mobile vs. T-Mobile: Which is right for you?

 Another stark difference between Mint Mobile and T-Mobile is the price you'll pay and whether or not you need to pay upfront.
 T-Mobile's cheapest core plan, Essentials, starts at $60 per month for one line.
 This is a far cry from Mint Mobile's unlimited plan at $30 per month.
 But there's a catch; to lock in Mint's $30 per month price, you'll need to sign up for a 12-month plan after three months of its introductory offer.
 If not, the price jumps up to $40 per month for another three months or $35 for six months.
 It's still a great deal, but you need to pay in advance if you join Mint.
 With T-Mobile, you don't need to sign up for multiple months at a time or pay upfront.

 With Mint Mobile, you won't see the same multi-line discounts as you would with T-Mobile — which gives you a third line free with each plan.
 So if you sign up for T-Mobile's most expensive Magenta MAX plan, you can plan on paying $85 per month for a single line.
-But for three lines, you'll pay $141 total per month or $47 per month per line.
-For four lines, you'll pay $172 total per month or $43 per month per line.
-Though this isn't quite as low as Mint Mobile's extremely affordable $30 per month, it's comparable when considering all the extra perks and features included in a T-Mobile plan and the fact that T-Mobile includes all taxes and fees, unlike Mint.
+But for three lines, you'll pay $140 total per month or about $47 per month per line.
+For four lines, you'll pay $170 total per month or about $43 per month per line.
+Though this isn't quite as low as Mint Mobile's extremely affordable $30 per month, it's comparable when considering all the extra perks and features included in a T-Mobile plan and that T-Mobile includes all taxes and fees, unlike Mint.

 Mint Mobile vs. T-Mobile: Mint Mobile's plans

 Mint Mobile is one of the best MVNOs that uses T-Mobile's network, and it'll give you some of the best value you can get out of a cell phone plan.
 For only $30 per month on Mint's unlimited plan, you'll get unlimited 5G and 4G LTE data as well as unlimited talk and text, 5GB of mobile hotspot data, and free calls to Mexico and Canada.
 If you only need a single line, it's hard to find a better deal.
-However, taxes and fees aren't included with any Mint plan, so you can expect a higher monthly bill.
+However, taxes and fees aren't included with any Mint plan, so that you can expect a higher monthly bill.

 You can opt for an even cheaper plan if you don't actually need unlimited data.
 Mint offers 4GB, 10GB, and 15GB plans starting at only $15 per month for the 4GB plan.
 But it's important to note that if you happen to run out of data on any of those plans, or if you reach 35GB on the unlimited plan, then your data speeds will slow to 128Kbps for the remainder of the month.
 This can be extremely frustrating (and terribly slow), but with Mint's 4GB, 10GB, or 15GB plans, you can add 1GB of data for an extra $10 or 3GB for $20.
-You'll have some flexibility in finding the right amount of data for your needs, and if you need to switch to a different plan, you can do that too.
+So you'll have some flexibility in finding the right amount of data for your needs, and if you need to switch to a different plan, you can do that too.
 Here's a closer look at Mint's pricing.

 |4GB